| "DRIVING IDAHO!" |

 and Industry Accomplishments

-(New York, NY, October 16, 2024) – The nomination of Con Paulos, dealer and president of Con Paulos Chevrolet in Jerome, Idaho, for the 2025 TIME Dealer of the Year award was announced today by TIME.
+(New York, NY, October 16, 2025) – The nomination of Mario Hernandez, dealer principal of Teton Toyota, for the 2026 TIME Dealer of the Year award was announced today by TIME.

-Paulos is one of a select group of 49 dealer nominees from across the country who will be honored at the 108ᵗʰ annual National Automobile Dealers Association (NADA) Show in New Orleans, Louisiana, on January 25, 2025.
+Hernandez is one of a select group of 47 dealer nominees from across the country who will be honored at the 109th annual National Automobile Dealers Association (NADA) Show in Las Vegas, NV, on February 5, 2026.

 Dealers are nominated by the executives of state and metro dealer associations around the country.
 A panel of faculty members from the Tauber Institute for Global Operations at the University of Michigan will select one finalist from each of the four NADA regions and one national Dealer of the Year.
 Three finalists will receive $5,000 for their favorite charities and the winner will receive $10,000 to give to charity, donated by Ally.